List of The Tom and Jerry Show (2014 TV series) episodes: Season 1 (2014)

-Film (2014)
+Special (2014)

 Season 2 (2016–18)

 On February 6, 2016, the second season premiered on Cartoon Network.
 However, new episodes premiered internationally first starting with "Say Uncle".

-To match closer to the original shorts, the number of running time for the segments was reduced from eleven to seven minutes each, which means three segments per half-hour, and the art style was changed.
+To match closer to the original shorts, the number of running time for the segments was reduced from eleven to seven minutes each, which means three segments per half-hour and the art style was changed.

 Season 3 (2019)

 On May 23, 2018, Boomerang announced the third season of The Tom and Jerry Show was slated to be released on February 1, 2019.